 \subsection{Disentangled Geometry and Structure VAEs}

-To learn disentangled latent spaces for shape geometry and structure, we design two Variational Autoencoders (VAEs) with Recursive Neural Network (RvNN) encoders and decoders that are trained in a disentangled but synergistic manner.
-Figure~\ref{fig:global-vae} provides an overview for the proposed disentangled VAEs.
+To learn disentangled latent spaces for shape geometry and structure, we design two Variational Autoencoders (VAEs) with Recursive Neural Network (RvNN) encoders and decoders that are trained in a disentangled but synergistic manner. \yjr{Besides, we also propose a novel Cycle Disentanglement for disentanglement learning of the shape space in a self-supervised fashion. } \yjr{Figure~\ref{fig:new-pipeline}} and Figure~\ref{fig:global-vae} provide an overview for the proposed disentangled \yjr{framework, including the disentangled VAEs}.
 The geometry VAE (the blue part) and the structure VAE (the red part) learn two disentangled latent spaces for shape geometry and structure.
 Though disentangled, the structure and geometry VAEs are jointly learned in a highly synergistic manner.